2022 NASCAR Cup Series: Round 6: EchoPark Texas Grand Prix

 Ryan Blaney won the pole even after a crash in Practice at NASCAR's first Road course race of the season.
 Daniel Suárez started in P2 after being fastest in Group B. Suárez won Stage 1, his second career stage victory as Kyle Busch faced mechanical issues.
 On the Stage 2 restart, Suárez was spun at the first corner and cut his tire, which lost him positions.
 His teammate Ross Chastain battled for the lead with Austin Cindric, the pair locked into a wheel to wheel battle.
 They both pitted on Lap 28, and Denny Hamlin won his first stage in 2022.
 At the restart, Joey Logano was the lead car but went deep into Turn 1, immediately losing the lead.
 Later, his teammate Cindric spun through the fast downhill left-hander, Turn 10 where his teammate Blaney spun during practice.
 Chastain returned to the lead pack battled with Chase Briscoe and other drivers for the lead.
 Bubba Wallace's lug nut came loose and he had to retire.
 Briscoe later dropped back with mechanical issues.
 Loris Hezemans stopped on track and retired, resulting in a restart with 3 laps to go.
 Logano, Kurt Busch and Kyle Larson made contact at the first corner on the restart, bringing out another caution.
 The race was restarted again in Overtime, and Chastain, Alex Bowman, Tyler Reddick and A. J. Allmendinger battled for the lead.
 On the final lap at Turn 15, Allmendinger pushed Chastain, briefly putting Bowman in the lead.
 Coming through Hayden Hill, Chastain pushed Allmendinger into Bowman.
 Allmendinger spun and finished 33rd.
-Chastain won the race from Bowman in second, giving Trackhouse Racing Team their first NASCAR Win.
+Chastain won the race from Bowman in second, giving Trackhouse Racing their first NASCAR Win.
 Chase Elliott finished fourth and kept the Championship lead.